Spring 2021 Semester Update

 How can I take the TEAS test?

 Ivy Tech is now offering Remote TEAS exam for students only.
 Please refer to the TEAS page for more details.

 What are the in-state travel restrictions for students?

 Official travel by students is permitted through May 31, 2021.
 Travel after May 31, 2021 will be evaluated as the pandemic progresses and additional information about the spread of the virus is available.

 What are the domestic out-of-state travel restrictions for students?

-Non intercollegiate athletics official out-of-state travel by students is suspended through the remainder of calendar 2020.
+Non intercollegiate athletics official out-of-state travel by students is suspended through the remainder of the 2021 calendar.
 Intercollegiate athletics travel is approved in line with the approved COVID-19 athletics reconstitution plan and NJCAA guidance.

 As the domestic landscape continues to change, we will monitor domestic travel and may make adjustments.
 Please check the CDC website for the most recent travel restrictions.

 What are the international travel restrictions for students?